Medical Council of India: History

-Replacement by NMC
+Replacement by National Medical Commission (NMC)

-The NITI Ayogg, an Indian government think tank, presented a draft towards a new National Medical Commission in 2016.
+The NITI Aayog, an Indian government think tank, presented a draft towards a new National Medical Commission (NMC) in 2016.
 Restructuring and reforming the MCI was also the subject of a 2017 report that was part of the Brookings India Impact Series.
 The Supreme Court of India authorized the Central Government to replace the MCI and to utilize a team of five specialized doctors to monitor the nation's medical education system, from July 2017.
 The Central Information Commission stated that the MCI had failed to disclose requested meeting notes and membership records surrounding the suspension records of Desai in 2017, and would not furnish the requested qualifications of professors and doctors who inspected medical colleges for the MCI since 2013.

 The government of India issued an ordinance on 26 September 2018 to divest the functions of the MCI and replace it with a seven member board of governors.
 The National Medical Commission (NMC) was brought in to replace Medical Council of India (MCI) through an ordinance issued in January, 2019 by the President of India.
 The National Medical Commission Bill was re-introduced in the Lok Sabha on 22 July 2019.
 The bill was passed by the Lok Sabha on 30 July 2019 and by the Rajya Sabha on 1 August 2019.
 The National Medical Commission Act, 2019 came into force on 8 August 2019.

 On 25 September 2020 the MCI was dissolved and replaced by the National Medical Commission.